github/codeql-coding-standards/c/cert/src/rules/EXP35-C/DoNotModifyObjectsWithTemporaryLifetime.md

 ## Implementation notes

-This implementation does not cover modification or access of the result of a function call after the next sequence point, which is undefined behavior only pre-C11.
+This implementation also always reports non-modifying accesses of objects with temporary lifetime, which are only compliant in C11.

 ## References